codetracker-learning/bangazon-issues/documentation/process-tickets.md

 Conduct a meeting with the seniors and product manager to gather additional insights, clarify requirements, and seek approval for the proposed plan.

 **Checklist:**
-- [ ] Present the proposed plan, including the ER

-D, wireframes, and MVP features.
+- [ ] Present the proposed plan, including the ERD, wireframes, and MVP features.
 - [ ] Actively listen to the client's feedback, questions, and concerns.
 - [ ] Seek clarification on any ambiguous requirements or expectations.
 - [ ] Discuss potential enhancements or modifications based on client input.